alex-karpenko/git-events-runner/docs/guides/concepts.md

 classic [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to run Action because action is a single-shot piece of work.

-[Action resources](../resources/actions.md) provide way slightly customize jobs, but general configuration is:
+[Action resources](../resources/actions.md) provide way to slightly customize jobs, but in general configuration is:

 * Single `initContainer` runs `gitrepo-cloner` image to clone needed repo/commit to predefined volume.
 * Single `container` runs `action-worker` image to do actual work.